 Electronics: Built-in battery, 50 hours playtime

-Fender FA-25CE Dreadnought Acoustic Electric Guitar, Beginner Guitar, with 2-Year Warranty, Includes On-Board Volume and Tone Controls, Comes with Free Lessons, Natural
+Fender FA-25CE Dreadnought Acoustic Electric Guitar, Beginner Guitar, with 2-Year Warranty, Includes Built-in Tuner and On-Board Volume and Tone Controls, Comes with Free Lessons, Natural

 Size and Weight: 43.9 x 16.73 x 6.3 inches